 McLeod helps you seamlessly manage and dispatch assets.
 The system knows where a particular asset is located at any given time, and how many Miles or KMs it has traveled.
 Capturing an asset's precise mileage is critical when it comes to accurately and efficiently managing the preventive maintenance and warranty opportunities on your assets.
 The maintenance product should be tracking all your preventive maintenance schedules and identifying when there are warranty opportunities for any repairs in process.
 The only way to be 100% accurate is to push mileage information from McLeod to your maintenance system.

 On the flip side, the maintenance software will forecast and track preventive maintenance that is upcoming.
 Accurate and timely preventive maintenance information benefits the dispatch system as it allows dispatchers to plan around future planned outages, future planned maintenance schedules, or asset downtime.

 McLeod software puts dispatchers is in constant contact with drivers through onboard computers.
 Those computers can also be used to allow the driver to report an issue with the asset.
 With a maintenance system / McLeod integration, a reported issue or inspection failure can be communicated right back to the maintenance system for follow-up by a mechanic.
 The driver reported issues are instantly transmitted to the maintenance team to let them know in real-time if there is an issue with the asset.
-From here your team can track the issue resolution incluse the how, when, and by whom.
+From here, your team can track the issue resolution including the how, when, and who.